-Pagan Life Rites (Ireland), in common with other organisations, makes no claim to represent every person of Pagan faith resident on the island, however, it shall serve individuals who seek assistance and shall operate in the interests of Pagan traditions in Ireland.
+Pagan Life Rites, in common with other organisations, makes no claim to represent every person of Pagan faith resident on the island.
+However, it shall serve individuals who seek assistance and shall operate in the interests of Pagan religion and traditions in Ireland.

 As Pagan Life Rites grows, it will further seek, not only to improve the services it provides to the Pagan community, but also to improve the relationship Pagans have with the wider community in the form of increased communication with Government regarding the rights of Pagans.
 It will also provide information to those who wish to understand our ethos better.